songnick/Mincy/README.md

-# Mincy Description
+# Mincy
-Mincy is myself app to improve my andorid's skills.
-This app will be developed use kotlin and jetpack

-# Important Skill
-1.kotlin;
-2.jectpack
+This app is simple app, which can preview and edit media (picture and video).

+# Purpose of this Project
+This project use google's jectpack and material design as architecture.
+I will use newest knowlege in this project to improve my skills.